Corona Rigidity: Ulam-stability

-Lemma~\ref{L.AsympAdd}, Proposition~\ref{P.Ulam}, and Proposition~\ref{P.GenDensity.ReducedProduct} together imply that, for homomorphisms between quotients over analytic P-ideals (and especially for generalized density ideals), the equivalence of algebraic triviality and topological triviality hinges on Ulam-stability of approximate homomorphisms between metric Boolean algebras of the form $(\cP(I), d_\varphi)$ where $d_\varphi=\varphi(X\Delta Y)$ for a strictly positive submeasure $\varphi$ on $I$.
-In~\cite{Fa:Approximate} it was proved that Ulam-stability fails for this class.
+Lemma~\ref{L.AsympAdd}, Proposition~\ref{P.Ulam}, and Proposition~\ref{P.GenDensity.ReducedProduct} together imply that, for homomorphisms between quotients over analytic P-ideals (and especially for generalised density ideals), the equivalence of algebraic triviality and topological triviality hinges on Ulam-stability of approximate homomorphisms between metric Boolean algebras of the form $(\cP(\bbN), d_\varphi)$ where $d_\varphi=\varphi(X\Delta Y)$ for a strictly positive submeasure $\varphi$ on $\bbN$.
+The failure of Ulam-stability for such class was proved in~\cite{Fa:Approximate}.